lucasmodrich/lucasmodrich.github.io/_posts/2012-03-18-south-pacific-cruise.md

 No doubt we will have some great photos to share from the cruise, so I will post them once we return.

-Check out the cruise details here:&nbsp;[P&O - Week Fantastique](http://www.pocruises.com.au/findacruise/pages/CruiseProfile.aspx?CruiseCode=W211N "P&O - Week Fantastique")
+Check out the cruise details here: [P&O - Week Fantastique](http://www.pocruises.com.au/findacruise/pages/CruiseProfile.aspx?CruiseCode=W211N "P&O - Week Fantastique")